414th Fighter Group: Air Defense Command

 In December 1957, the 66th Fighter-Interceptor Squadron moved from Alaska to Oxnard and was assigned to the group.
 However, the squadron was inactivated the following month without being assigned personnel or aircraft.
 In January 1960 the group began to receive its first supersonic "Century Series" fighter, the McDonnell F-101B Voodoo.
-It continued to fly the Voodoo until September 1968 when the 437th squadron was inactivated and replaced by the 460th Fighter-Interceptor Squadron, which was equipped with the Convair F-106 Delta Dart.
+It continued to fly the Voodoo until September 1968 when the 437th Squadron was inactivated and replaced by the 460th Fighter-Interceptor Squadron, which was equipped with the Convair F-106 Delta Dart.
 The F-106s for this conversion came from the inactivating 456th Fighter-Interceptor Squadron at Castle Air Force Base, California.
 The group operated this interceptor until the end of 1969 when it was inactivated as ADC reduced its manned interceptor force in view of the reduced threat to the United States from Soviet bomber aircraft.
 All its components were inactivated as well, except for the 460th, which moved to Kingsley Field, Oregon, where it replaced the 59th Fighter-Interceptor Squadron, a Convair F-102 Delta Dagger unit.

 Air Force Reserve

-The 414th was activated in 2010 as an associate fighter group with the 4th Fighter Wing of Air Combat Command, once again at Seymour Johnson AFB, North Carolina, where it had first been activated in 1944.
+The 414th was activated in 2010 as an associate fighter group with the 4th Fighter Wing of Air Combat Command, once again at Seymour Johnson Air Force Base, North Carolina, where it had first been activated in 1944.
 This time its mission was to train aircrew and assist in maintaining the F-15E.
 It was assigned the 307th Fighter Squadron and the 414th Maintenance Squadron to carry out this mission.